Honk your horn drivers support Camp Beagle protest

 Camp Beagle outside MBR Acres at Wyton, Cambridgeshire, is attracting protestors from far and wide.

-“Hopefully me and my son and our beagle will get to join you – from North Wales,” wrote Janice on the protest group’s fast growing Facebook page.

-The campaign to force MBR Acres onto the back foot rocketed after video was released of what happens inside the secured unit off the B1090.
+The campaign rocketed after video was released of what campaigners allege happens inside the secured unit off the B1090.

-Campaigners say “this harrowing footage reveals panic-stricken distress cries from many hundreds of Beagles who are kept indoors for their entire lives”.

-They say the film reveals “howls from distressed dogs" crescendo as the building's doors open.
+Much of that video has been challenged by Understanding Animal Research, an organisation set up to explain why animals are used in medical and scientific research.

+Understanding Animal Research says its aim is to achieve “a broad understanding of the humane use of animals in medical, veterinary, scientific and environmental research in the UK.

 You may also want to watch: